 - A mere 42% own life insurance policies, compared to 54% of the broader population.

 - In the general population, 30% of individuals have an IRA that is apart from employer-sponsored accounts.
-Only 18% of LGBT community members own such accounts.
+Only 18% of LGBTQ community members own such accounts.

 - Similar results are seen when comparing things like mutual fund ownership, long-term care insurance, and even stocks.